hernanchavezthielemann/GRO2LAM/README.md

    >>> H - O partial charge

    Partial charge increment magnitude from H to O, equal to the whole H charge or the half of O.

+   At this poit without saving you cannot go on.

    >> no: just the core particle is converted.

   #### Lammps input file generation:

   #### Lammps simulation launching:
+This GUI is mainly to test the congruency of the lammps data and input file.

+>Select the script to run

+A valid input data file to run
+>Machine

+According the one installed in your computer, you can select the lammps machine.
+>Cores

+According to your needs and computer capacity, you can select the amount of cores to launch your simulation.

 ### Command line interface
    There is no implementation of comand line interface, more than: